lse-me314/lse-me314.github.io/README.md

 **Kenneth Benoit** is Professor of Computational Social Science at the Department of Methodology, LSE.
 With a background in political science, his substantive work focuses on political party competition, political measurement issues, and electoral systems.
 His research and teaching is primarily in the field of social science statistical applications.
 His recent work concerns the quantitative analysis of text as data, for which he has developed a package for the R statistical software.

-**Slava Jankin Mikhaylov** is Professor of Public Policy and Data Science at the Hertie School of Governance, Berlin.
-His current work focuses on embedding artificial intelligence and data science in public service delivery.

-**Jack Blumenau** is a Lecturer in Quantitative Methods at the UCL Department of Political Science, and a Data Science Advisor to YouGov.
-He was previously an ESRC "Future Research Leader" post-doc in the Methodology Department at the LSE.
+**Jack Blumenau** is an Assistant Professor in Quantitative Methods at the UCL Department of Political Science, and a Data Science Advisor to YouGov.
 His research is primarily in the fields of legislative and electoral politics.

-**Gökhan Çiflikli** is a Senior Data Scientist at Attest.
-He specialises in interpretable machine learning, time-series forecasting, and natural language processing.
-He was previously a research officer in analytic software development in the Department of Methodology at the LSE.

 ### Assessment